Rishabh-Mer/codeSTACKr/README.md

 - 🌱 I’m currently learning Python and Machine Learning
 - 👯 I’m looking to collaborate with other Developers
-- 🥅 2020 Goals: Developing a Project using ML,AI....
+- 🥅 2021 Goals: Developing a Project in Python, AL and ML
 - ⚡ Fun fact: I love Reading 📚, Tech 👨‍💻 and Comics 💭

 <!--